-In line with the brand’s core principles to be always innovative, Armin Strom redesigning the brand’s typical movement, dial and case to deliver the new model, Lady Beat to mark a milestone of their System 78 collection.
+In line with the brand’s core principles to be always innovative, Armin Strom redesigning the brand’s typical movement, dial and case to deliver the new model, Lady Beat, marks a milestone of their System 78 collection.

 Lady Beat’s design features differentiated aesthetics that make it wholly unique and feminine.
 And this is thanks to the fact that the men behind Armin Strom know their boundaries.
 Instead of using the brand’s testosterone-influenced in-house design, the company consulted freelance designers of the opposite sex to ensure authenticity and a decidedly feminine feel.

-Finally, though technical, the entire watch should still exude a feminine feel and that without resorting to diamonds and mother-of-pearl to “prettify” it.
-This watch should not be a compromise of any sort, it is unapologetically for women, but in the minimalist Armin Strom style.
+Finally, though technical, the entire watch should still exude a feminine feel without resorting to diamonds and mother-of-pearl to “prettify” it.
+This watch should not be a compromise of any sort; it is unapologetically for women and the minimalist Armin Strom style.

 While the base idea is rooted in Gravity Equal Force, and the movement remains the centerpiece of any Armin Strom watch, the mechanics have been reordered to ensure both the svelte, wearable character of the watch and to put the spotlight on mechanical dial animation.

-The previous case design has been trimmed down even further from the already relatively lithe proportions of Gra- vity Equal Force (as compared to the rest of Armin Strom’s line) to create the first 38-millimeter case at Armin Strom.
+The previous case design has been trimmed down even further from the already relatively lithe proportions of Gravity Equal Force to create the first 38-millimeter case at Armin Strom.

 These new models come with Calibre ALA20, the automatic winding movement with central rotor and balance wheel with 4 regulating screws that beat on 3,5 Hz (25.200 vph).
 This movement has 70 hours of power reserve and hours minute function.